linda-seiter/cmsc-115/week1_lab/README.md

 ## Submit Your Solution

 If there are any open files in the editor window, right-click on one of the tabs and select "Close All".
-You will be prompted if there are any unsaved changes. **Save your changes before submitting.**
+You will be prompted if there are unsaved changes. **Save your changes before submitting.**

 ![close all and save](images/close_all.png)